The Essential Documents You Need to Start Your Private Practice

 1. Notice of Privacy Practices (NPP)

-The Notice of Privacy Practices (or NPP) is a document required by HIPAA that explains how you’ll handle and protect your clients’ health information.
-It also lays out their rights when it comes to privacy.
+The Notice of Privacy Practices (or NPP) is a document required by HIPAA that explains how you’ll handle and protect your clients’ health and medical records.
+It also lays out their rights when it comes to privacy, which is essential for any therapy or healthcare setting.

 Why It Matters:

 It’s not just about compliance—it’s about building trust.
-Clients need to know that their sensitive information is in safe hands.
+Clients need to know that their sensitive information is in safe hands, especially in mental health and medical practice environments.

-Pro Tip: My Essential Paperwork Packet includes a customizable NPP template, so you don’t have to reinvent the wheel.
+Pro Tip: My Essential Paperwork Packet includes a customizable NPP template, making it easier for anyone starting a private practice to meet requirements without reinventing the wheel.

 The Informed Consent Form is like your practice’s contract.
-It explains what clients can expect from therapy, how confidentiality works (and when it doesn’t), and all the policies that keep your practice running smoothly.
+It explains what clients can expect from therapy, how confidentiality works (and when it doesn’t), and all the policies that keep your practice running smoothly, ensuring compliance with HIPAA and mental health guidelines.

 Why It Matters:

 If you offer virtual sessions (and who doesn’t these days?), you’ll need a Consent for Telehealth Form.
-This explains how teletherapy works, its risks and benefits, and any tech-related policies.
+This explains how teletherapy works, its risks and benefits, and any technology or software-related policies required for telehealth services.

 Why It Matters:

-It ensures clients understand what they’re signing up for and protects you legally if something goes wrong with the tech.
+It ensures clients understand what they’re signing up for and protects you legally if something goes wrong with the tech—especially important when starting a private practice or offering mental health services remotely in today’s healthcare landscape.

 4. Client Intake Questionnaire